qwindelzorf/game-and-watch-retro-go-sd/README.md

 ```
 You can enable / disable each of your codes in the game selection screen.

-A collection of codes can be found here: [https://github.com/martaaay/game-and-watch-retro-go-game-genie-codes](https://github.com/martaaay/game-and-watch-retro-go-game-genie-codes).
+A collection of codes can be found [here](https://github.com/martaaay/game-and-watch-retro-go-game-genie-codes).

 ### Cheat codes on GB System